Suraj151/pdi-framework/README.md

 The mock device lets the framework compile off-device for analysis; it does not simulate behaviour.
 Interactive testing means real hardware.

 **How do I unit-test framework code?**
-Mock the interfaces the unit depends on and link against its source.
-Bring your own harness — PdiSTL builds on host x86 with GCC.
+`python3 tests/run_tests.py` — see [§17](#17-test-suite).
+The framework compiles against the mock device on host x86, so a unit test links the real source with no board attached.

 **Where do I report issues?**
 GitHub: <https://github.com/Suraj151/pdi-framework>.

-### 17.6 When you're properly stuck
+### 18.6 When you're properly stuck

 ```
   1  enable console logging, flash, watch serial at 115200